Health Challenges of Aging you will encounter[/mp_code]

 - Fasting glucose level of 110 mg/dL or above

-People should also avoid foodstuff that has been sweetened with high-fructose corn syrup.
-This is the most common sweetener that is found in virtually everything.
+For example individuals should also avoid foodstuff that has been sweetened with high-fructose corn syrup.
+This being said it is the most common sweetener that is found in virtually everything.
 Examples can be soda pop to breakfast cereal to low-fat yogurt.
-The goal is to eat foodstuff as close to naturally as possible.
+To sum up, the goal is to eat foodstuff as close to naturally as possible.

 The onset of Arthritis